saresend/Gust/README.md

 ## What is Gust ##

-Gust, is both a charting crate to make it really easy to build simple interactive data visualizations in rust.
-It was built using the [Vega](http://vega.github.io/) specification, and so as a result it is also an implementation of an entire class structure for a certain subset of the Vega spec, that will (hopefully) become more complete over time.
+Gust, is small a charting crate to make it really easy to build simple interactive data visualizations in rust.
+It also serves as a partial [Vega](http://vega.github.io/) implementation that will (hopefully) become more complete over time.

 ---